KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 **Finding:**
 Diluc is hiring part time, so Diona applies, but little does he know that he has a workplace injury settlement coming his way.
-Take damage when you plunge behind the counter in Diluc's Tavern, the Angel's Share, any weapon type works The damage is likely counted as from plunge, as it is close to the max plunge dmg, and Xiao is unaffected.
+Take damage when you plunge behind the counter in Diluc's Tavern, the Angel's Share, any weapon type works The damage is likely counted as from plunge, as it is close to the max plunge DMG, and Xiao is unaffected.
 Works the same way as [The Leg Break Bridge](#leg-break-bridge).

 **Evidence:**